Dan-Hodges/Get-Reel/README.md

 ## About

 This is a collaborative project at Nashville Software School to refactor code for an application written by another group of students.
-Originally forked from https://github.com/BrendonPierson/Movie-History, this application allows users to search through their own list of watched/unwatched movies as well ass add to playlists using the OMDB movie API.
+This application allows users to search through their own list of watched/unwatched movies as well as add to playlists using the OMDB movie API.

 ## Frameworks, Libraries, Plugins, and Other Dependencies